 Growth of plant, rusting of iron, cooking of food, digestion of food and burning of candle.

-Exercises with Question count covered in NCERT Solutions for Class 9 Science Chapter 2:
+Exercises with Question count covered in NCERT Solutions for Class 9 Science (Chemistry) Chapter 2:

 Exercise 2.1, Page number 15 – Solution of 2 Questions

 Exercise 2.2, Page number 18 – Solution of 3 Questions

 Exercise 2.3, Page number 24 – Solution of 3 Questions